lucianosrp/talks/polars-demo/presentation.md

 Some exciting features about Polars
 ---
 Polars is one of the fastest data science tools that is built on top of Apache Arrow and written in Rust.
-It has a very similar API to Pandas, but it's much faster and more memory efficient.
+It more memory efficient than Pandas.
 <!-- incremental_lists: true -->
 * Native columnar data storage
 * Lazy API